Kasun Jayasuriya

-Kasun Nadika Jayasuriya (born 25 March 1980) is a retired Sri Lankan football player who last played for Saunders Sports Club and the Sri Lanka national football team.
-He is also the all-time top goalscorer for the Sri Lankan national team with 27 goals in 56 caps.
+Kasun Nadika Jayasuriya (born 25 March 1980) is a retired Sri Lankan football forward who last played for Saunders Sports Club and the Sri Lanka national football team.
+He is the all-time top goalscorer for the Sri Lankan national team with 27 goals in 56 matches.

 Club career

-Jayasuriya began his professional club career at Renown SC in 2000.

-He became the top-scorer of Sri Lanka's Kit Premier League, having scored 21 goals.
+Jayasuriya became the top-scorer of Sri Lanka's Kit Premier League, having scored 21 goals.
 He previously played at the National Football League for two Indian club; Indian Bank RC, and Dempo SC.

 International career

 Jayasuriya represented Sri Lanka internationally and is the all time goal scorer for Sri Lanka in international football history with 27 goals.